syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Overview.md

 # SfDataGrid

-The data grid control is available in Xamarin.Forms, Xamarin.Android, and Xamarin.iOS.
+The DataGrid control is available in Xamarin.Forms, Xamarin.Android, and Xamarin.iOS.
 This helps to create entirely customizable features and is used to display and manipulate large amounts of data in a tabular view.
+It is built from the ground up to achieve the best possible performance even when loading large data sets.
 The following table lists the key features of this control in Xamarin.Forms, Xamarin.Android, and Xamarin.iOS.

-I> Xamarin.Forms is unique and offers a single language(C#) and runtime that works across all the three mobile platforms of iOS, Android, UWP and MacOS platform as well.
-So, the data grid for Xamarin.Forms works in all the four platforms.
+I> Xamarin.Forms is unique and offers a single language(C#) and runtime that works across the platforms like Android, iOS, UWP and MacOS platform as well.

 <table>
 <tr>